Skip to Content

 Foxes usually bark when they are suddenly surprised.
 They do this to alert other foxes in the area that something is wrong.

-The most common sound you hear from a fox is a scream.
+However, the most common sound you hear from a fox is a scream.
 All species of foxes can scream, but the red fox scream is one of the most common in urban areas.

 Want to know more about how fox cubs learn?
 Find out here.